 Photographs were taken with an Olympus E-M5 II camera and a 60mm f/2.8 Macro lens stopped down to f/5.6 for sharpness.
 The "one light" was an old lamp that was gathering dust in the garage.
 Marketed as a Day-Light Sky Light the color temperature was measured by photographing a white balance reference card and was found to be 4300 K with a tint of 53 as indicated in Lightroom.
 Applying this result to the remaining images made a big difference in color accuracy.

-Images were imported into Lightroom where they were culled to select the ones that applied to the flower of interest.
-Typically 7-10 shots out of the 20 were used.
+Images were imported into Lightroom and were culled to select the ones that applied to the flower of interest.
+Typically 7-10 shots out of the 20 taken were used.
 Selected images were exported to Zerene Stacker and blended to produce the final image.
 Nothing like specifying your depth of field during post-processing!